 '''

-Change:

-aDuration milliseconds

-to:

 aDuration asMilliseconds

 '''

 IdentitySet class added as replacement for EsIdentitySet

 Other Smalltalk platforms provide an IdentitySet class with behavior identical to VA Smalltalk's EsIdentitySet.
 EsIdentitySet had no API methods, so was not guaranteed usable by customer applications.
 VA Smalltalk has provided IdentitySet as a public subclass of EsIdentitySet when the Platform Portability map is loaded.